falcosecurity/falco-website/content/en/docs/installation.md

             value: ""
 ```

-### Locally From packages
+### Locally from packages

-If you are installing falco from packages, you will need to edit the `falco` systemd unit.
+If you are installing Falco from packages, you will need to edit the `falco` systemd unit.

-You can do that by doing the following command:
+You can do that by executing the following command:

 ```bash
 systemctl edit falco